Y0o0Y1/stocks-app/README.md

-# Stock Trading Application
+# Nasdaq Stock Market App

-A modern, responsive stock trading application built with React, TypeScript, and Material-UI.
-This application provides real-time stock market data and trading capabilities.
+A responsive web application that displays stocks listed in the Nasdaq exchange.
+The app allows users to browse stocks, search for specific stocks, and view detailed information.

 ## Features

+- Splash screen with Nasdaq logo
-- Real-time stock market data
+- Explore screen with stock listings
+- Infinite scroll for loading more stocks
-- Interactive stock charts
+- Real-time stock search
-- Portfolio management
-- User authentication
 - Responsive design
+- API response caching
+- Error handling

 ## Tech Stack